-A leading plastic injectable molding factory was experiencing unusually high defect rates in a specialty plastic bottle designed for the healthcare industry.
+A leading plastic injection molding factory was experiencing unusually high defect rates in a specialty plastic bottle designed for the healthcare industry.
 They were unable to identify or determine the root causes associated with these unusually high defect rates.

-ProcessMiner AutoPilot™ – In June 2020, during the height of the first wave of COVID-19 infections, a well-known manufacturer of plastic bottles agreed to pilot ProcessMiner’s turn-key AI platform for their plastic injectable molding operations.
+ProcessMiner AutoPilot™ – In June 2020, during the height of the first wave of COVID-19 infections, a well-known manufacturer of plastic bottles agreed to pilot ProcessMiner’s turn-key AI platform for their plastic injection molding operations.

 Positioned as a proof-of-concept, this pilot was conducted to determine whether Artificial Intelligence could help monitor, predict and prevent several common defects that were driving scrap rates upwards of 20 percent which is higher than the company average.